pioneerlc/FPGrowth/README.md

 Version 1.1:
 This verison of FPGrowth fix the problem of version 1.0, which can not print anything on the terminal.

+Version 2.0:
+In this version, I add ParallelFPGrowth.scala into this project, which has been partly accomplished.
+Until now, computing the frequency list of transactions database and dividing transactions into Q groups have been implemented in ParallelFPGrowth.scala.
+I will add the remaining features later.